-FORM 10-0 $\mathbf{Q}$ ------------- ------ --------------
+FORM 10 - \mathbf{Q} ------------- ------------- --------------

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15( 1934 d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2012 or ☐ TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15 1934 5(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number : 0-24006 NEKTAR THERA (Exact name of registrant as specif Delaware (State or other jurisdiction of incorporation or organization) 94-3134940 (IRS Employer Identification No.) 455 Mission Bay Boulevan San Francisco, Californi (Address of principal executive a 94158 415-482-5300 (Registrant's telephone number, inclu ding area code) (Former name, former address and former fiscal year r, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be during the preceding 12 months (or for such shorter period that the registrant was required requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and poste to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chap registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer," "accelerated filer" and "smaller reporting company."
-Large accelerated filer ⊠ Accelerated filer Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company $\Box$ Indicate by check mark whether the registrant is a shell company (as defined by Rul e 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$ The number of outstanding shares of the registrant's Common Stock, \$0.0001 par va alue, was 114,909,529 on August 6, 2012.
+FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR 1934 ITIES EXCHANGE ACT OF For the quarterly period ended September 30, 2012 or TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECU 1934 RITIES EXCHANGE ACT O F For the transition period from to Commission File Number: 0-24006 NEKTAR THERAPEUTIC (Exact name of registrant as specified in its charter) S Delaware (State or other jurisdiction of incorporation or organization) 94-3134940 (IRS Employer dentification No.) 455 Mission Bay Boulevard South San Francisco, California 94158 (Address of principal executive offices) 415-482-5300 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(g the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (rements for the past 90 days.
+Yes \boxtimes No \square 34 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web si submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 1 trant was required to submit and post such files).
+Yes \boxtimes No \square defin Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerate itions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exc See Large e accelerated filer 🗵 Accelerated filer Non- accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange A Act).
+Yes □ No ⊠ The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value, was 115,168,858 on November 5, 2012.